FREVA-CLINT/freva-deployment/docs/deployment/Configure.md

 loginctl enable-linger [USER]
 ```

 This command can only by applied by the root user.
-Backups are also done on
+Backups are also done as
-user instead of system basis, you can check the backups after deployment using
+user instead of system wide basis, you can check the backups after deployment using
-the `crontab` command.
+the `crontab -l` command.

 *No direct access to ports 80 and 443*: The freva web user interface cannot directly be accessed by a web server
 listing on port 80 and 443 as those ports are off limits for normal users.
 If